Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > NCERT Solutions: Democratic Rights

 Q8.
 When Madhurima went to the property registration office, the Registrar told her.
 "You can’t write your name as Madhurima Banerjee d/o Α. K. Banerjee.
 You are married, so you must give your husband’s name.
 Your husband’s surname is Rao.
 So your name should be changed to Madhurima Rao."
 She did not agree.
 She said "If my husband’s name has not changed after marriage, why should mine?"
 In your opinion who is right in this dispute?
 And why?

 Ans: Madhurima Banerjee is right.
-It is her freedom to choose the surname she want.
+It is her freedom to choose the surname she wants.
 It cannot be obligated by others to force her to change her surname.
 The property registration officer has no legal right to ask her to change her name nor the authority to deny her work.
-She can forward a complaint to Court on the violation of her rights.
+She can forward a complaint to the Court on the violation of her rights.

 Q9.
 Thousands of tribals and other forest dwellers gathered at Piparia in Hoshangabad district in Madhya Pradesh to protest against their proposed displacement from the Satpura National Park, Bori Wildlife Sanctuary and Panchmarhi Wildlife Sanctuary.
 They argue that such a displacement is an attack on their livelihood and beliefs.
 Government claims that their displacement is essential for the development of the area and for protection of wildlife.
 Write a petition on behalf of the forest dwellers to the NHRC, a response from the government and a report of the NHRC on this matter.